StefanTodorov988/Demo1-Words/README.md

-First demo in softserve academy , based on trie data structure and sorting algotihms.
+First demo in softserve academy , with trie data structure and sorting algotihms.
+The app is console simulator of the game Word Snack